 Representation of the OPV stack used by Singh et al. (not to scale)

-The authors found that as the amount of PC71BM increased, the UV-Vis absorption of the blend was quenched, seen in the table below, which was attributed to the interaction between the donor and acceptor materials.
+As the amount of PC71BM increased, the UV-Vis absorption of the blend was quenched, seen in the table below, which was attributed to the interaction between the donor and acceptor materials.
 A ratio of 1:0.8 P3HT:PC71BM was found to have the highest power conversion efficiency (PCE).

 OPV performance table for varied donor:acceptor molar mass ratios